What GEO Is

 GEO operates at the system level, not the marketing level.
 It is a mechanics discipline, not a growth hack.

+Traditional SEO answers: "How do I rank higher?"
 GEO answers: "How do I get retrieved and cited?"
+These are different questions with different constraints.

 How Generative Engines Retrieve Information